MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 var clock;
 ```

 In the beginning of the `init()` function, set `clock` to a new `Clock` object.
 We'll be using this to keep track of the change in time (delta) it takes to render new frames.
-You'll also need to add a call to `listenForPlayerMovement()`.
-This function is what we'll use to gather user input.
+You'll also need to add a call to `listenForPlayerMovement()`, which gathers user input.

 ```
 clock = new THREE.Clock();